Ujuxui/backend-project1/README.md

 # README file: Backend Project

-**Build APIs with Node.js and Express.js for Shoppyglobe E-commerce** Here's a backend for an e-commerce platform, ShoppyGlobe, built using Node.js, Express, and MongoDB.
+**Build APIs with Node.js and Express.js for Shoppyglobe E-commerce**

+Here's a backend for an e-commerce platform, ShoppyGlobe, built using Node.js, Express, and MongoDB.

-This project includes essential features like **CRUD operations, MongoDB database, RESTful API, product and cart management, JWT-based authentication, error handling and middleware for request logging and error handling**.
+This project includes essential features like
+**CRUD operations,
+MongoDB database,
+RESTful API,
+product and cart management,
+JWT-based authentication,
+error handling and
+middleware for request logging**.

 This project is fitted in MVC architecture.